 Social media in the workplace – in or out?
 If your first thoughts are visions of your employees wasting the day away playing games on Facebook or making their evening plans with friends on Twitter, it may benefit you to take a second look at what social media can do for you, your employees and your company these days.
 From solving tough problems to boosting productivity, the benefits of social media in the workplace far outweigh the time wasting fears that may be holding many business owners and employers back from utilizing these powerful tools.

 In the past, developing a company policy on Internet and social media use on company time was easy – there shouldn’t be any.
 However, these days, as a business owner and employer, I find it important to encourage my employees to participate in social media in the workplace.
+I like to use social media to market our business, I also use Dux for more digital marketing ideas.
 Used and managed correctly, social media is a tool that can benefit your employees, brand, and company as a whole.

 Social Media as a Problem-Solving Tool